AntennaPod/antennapod.github.io/designbrief.md

 Of course you'd be acknowledged by name on the site and in the app's 'About' section.

 ## Interested?
 Contact us!
 Thank you for considering support to this open source app!
-Reply to the [add on opensourcedesign.net](https://opensourcedesign.net/jobs/jobs/2020-05-26-new-logo-to-go-with-major-app-update) or get in touch at [keunes+antennapod-logo@mailbox.org](mailto:keunes+antennapod-logo@mailbox.org).
+Reply to the [ad on opensourcedesign.net](https://opensourcedesign.net/jobs/jobs/2020-05-26-new-logo-to-go-with-major-app-update) or get in touch at [keunes+antennapod-logo@mailbox.org](mailto:keunes+antennapod-logo@mailbox.org).